OUI Penalties

 - Ninety-Six (96) hours to county jail if the person failed to submit to a chemical test.

-SUSPENSION - Ninety (90) days - The Court ordered 90 days suspension will be concurrent (at the time as) any administrative suspension imposed by the Secretary of State.
-However, if there was a Secretary of State's suspension for refusing to submit a chemical test, then the 90 day Court ordered suspension will be consecutive to (tacked onto) the 275 day administrative suspension.
+SUSPENSION - One Hundred Fifty (150) days - The Court ordered 150-day suspension will be concurrent (run at the time as) any administrative suspension imposed by the Secretary of State at the BMV hearing.
+However, if there was a Secretary of State's suspension for refusing to submit a chemical test, then the 150-day Court ordered suspension will be consecutive to (tacked onto) the 275-day administrative suspension.

 One OUI conviction, or failure to submit to a chemical test within a ten year period.